 The Visa application can be submitted while overseas (Subclasses 309 and 100) or if already living in Australia (Subclasses 820 and 801) and the process includes a Provisional and a Permanent stage:

 Provisional Partner Visa – Applicants are allowed to live with their de-facto partner or spouse in Australia for a period of 2 years.

 Permanent Partner Visa – Applicants are granted permanent residence status and they can live with their de-facto partner or spouse in Australia indefinitely.

-The Partner Visa application is made for both stages in one process and the Partner Visa cost includes the application fee for the Provisional and Permanent Partner Visas, but there are additional costs for the health and police certificates required, as well as for dependent children, step-children and each family member included in the application.
+The Visa application is made for both stages in one process and the Visa cost includes the application fee for the Provisional and Permanent Partner Visas, but there are additional costs for the health and police certificates required, as well as for dependent children, step-children and each family member included in the application.

 However, when a couple is not married yet and cannot demonstrate a de-facto relationship, the Prospective Marriage Visa (Subclass 300) allows the fiancé to live in Australia for a period of 9 months, during which the couple can meet the Partner Visa requirements and apply for the Provisional and Permanent Partner Visas with a reduced fee, if eligible.